 B1.
 Do the people have the right to organize in different political parties or other competitive political groupings of their choice, and is the system free of undue obstacles to the rise and fall of these competing parties or groupings?
 4 / 4

-Political parties in Papua New Guinea are able to form and operate freely, but electoral loyalties are driven by local and personal factors at the constituency level.
-Many candidates run as independents, and align with parties only after they are elected.
-Lawmakers frequently switch affiliations and alliances.
+Political parties are able to form and operate freely, but many candidates run as independents and join factions only after reaching Parliament.
+Electoral loyalties are driven by local and personal factors at the constituency level.
+MPs frequently switch affiliations and alliances.
+A law constraining freedom of movement between parties was ruled unconstitutional in 2010.

-The law allowing the largest party first opportunity to form a government creates an incentive for parties to register with the Registrar of Political Parties, as does government funding for parties.
+The law granting the largest party the first opportunity to form a government creates an incentive for parties to register with the Registrar of Political Parties, as does government funding for parties.

 B2.
 Is there a realistic opportunity for the opposition to increase its support or gain power through elections?
 4 / 4

-The opposition has a reasonable chance of dislodging the government in elections or through a confidence vote on the floor of Parliament.
-Since independence in 1975, only two governments have served out a full five-year term: Sir Michael Somare’s 2002–07 administration, and then Peter O’Neill’s from 2012 to 2017.
-Immediately after the 2017 election, the opposition benches were stronger than under the previous government.
-However, most members of parliament (MPs) from the major opposition party, Pangu, defected to join O’Neill’s government.
+The opposition has a reasonable chance of dislodging the government in elections or through a no-confidence vote on the floor of Parliament.
+Since independence in 1975, only two governments have served out a full five-year term: those led by Michael Somare in 2002–07 and Peter O’Neill in 2012–17.
+Immediately after the 2017 elections, the opposition benches were stronger than under the previous government.
+However, most MPs from the major opposition party, Pangu, later defected to join O’Neill’s government, as did several other lawmakers.

 B3.
 Are the people’s political choices free from domination by the military, foreign powers, religious hierarchies, economic oligarchies, or any other powerful group that is not democratically accountable?
 2 / 4

-Most citizens and candidates are generally free to exercise political choices.
-However, local leaders, politicians, and candidate agents control the balloting process in the Highlands, and bulk complete the ballot papers.
-As a result, some citizens are effectively denied the right to vote.
+Most citizens and candidates are generally free to make political choices without undue interference.
+However, some local leaders, politicians, and candidate agents control the balloting process, particularly in the Highlands, and complete the ballot papers in bulk—a form of “assisted voting.”
+As a result, the affected citizens are effectively denied the right to vote.

 B4.
 Do various segments of the population (including ethnic, religious, gender, LGBT, and other relevant groups) have full political rights and electoral opportunities?
 3 / 4

-Women are underrepresented in elected offices.
-The 2017 elections saw the highest number of women candidates ever, but none won legislative seats, and there are currently no women in the 111-seat parliament.
+Although all citizens have equal political rights under the law, women are underrepresented in elected offices.
+The 2017 elections featured the highest number of women candidates ever, but none won legislative seats, and there are currently no women in the 111-seat Parliament.
 LGBT (lesbian, gay, bisexual, and transgender) people face societal discrimination that impedes their ability to advocate for their interests in the political sphere.

-A 2005 agreement ended a civil war in Bougainville, and provided for an independence referendum to be held between 2015 and 2020.
-While the Autonomous Bougainville Government (ABG) has been building its own civil service in preparation for the possibility of becoming an independent nation, and laying groundwork for a 2019 referendum, authorities on the mainland have expressed opposition to the island’s possible secession.
-This dispute is reflected in an ongoing controversy involving the distribution of shares of the Panguna copper mine in Bougainville, which is not currently in operation.
-O’Neill has directed some of the shares to Bougainville landowners, rather than the ABG, a move ABG leaders say violate the agreement that established Bougainville’s autonomy.
-The referendum on independence, scheduled for 2019, is not legally binding on Papua New Guinea’s government.
+A 2005 agreement ended a civil war in Bougainville and provided for an independence referendum to be held between 2015 and 2020.
+While the Autonomous Bougainville Government has been building its own civil service in preparation for the possibility of becoming an independent nation, and laying groundwork for a referendum, central authorities have expressed opposition to the island’s possible secession.
+In October 2018, the two sides agreed on the wording of the question to be put to voters, allowing them to choose between greater autonomy and independence.
+However, the referendum, scheduled for 2019, would not be legally binding on Papua New Guinea’s government.

 C1.
 Do the freely elected head of government and national legislative representatives determine the policies of the government?
 2 / 4

-Corruption is pervasive and is the biggest hindrance to development.
-Anticorruption bureaucracies have been subject to political interference.
-Task Force Sweep was established in 2011 to root out corruption, and carried out a variety of investigations against politicians, civil servants, and businessmen.
-However, when Task Force Sweep turned its attentions to millions of dollars’ worth of fraudulent payments to local law firm Paraka Lawyers that were allegedly authorized by O’Neill, the prime minister responded by disbanding the outfit, and when courts ordered its resurrection, the government cut its funding.
-While courts continued to insist that O’Neill turn up to answer police questions about his role in the Paraka Affair, a court voided the warrant against him in December 2017, citing mistakes by arresting officers.
+Corruption is pervasive and remains the most important hindrance to development.
+Anticorruption institutions have been subject to political interference.
+Task Force Sweep was established in 2011 to root out corruption, and it carried out a variety of investigations against politicians, civil servants, and businessmen.
+However, when the unit turned its attention to millions of dollars’ worth of fraudulent payments to local law firm Paraka Lawyers that were allegedly authorized by O’Neill, the prime minister responded by disbanding the task force; when courts ordered its resurrection, the government cut its funding.
+The police force formally dropped the Paraka case against the prime minister in August 2018.

-Separately, in February, O’Neill suspended Minister of Public Enterprise and State Investment William Duma and then-Minister of Defence Fabian Pok over claims that they had profited from a multimillion dollar land deal associated with plans to relocate the Port Moresby naval base.
+Separately, O’Neill suspended Minister for Public Enterprise and State Investment William Duma and then defense minister Fabian Pok in 2017 over claims that they had profited from a multimillion-dollar land deal associated with plans to relocate the Port Moresby naval base.
 However, Duma and Pok were reelected to Parliament later in the year, and their United Resources Party became a key player in O’Neill’s new coalition government.
-Pok assumed the powerful petroleum and energy portfolio, and Duma took his previous position as Minister of Public Enterprise and State Investment.
+Pok assumed the powerful petroleum and energy portfolio, and Duma took his previous position.
+In August 2018, police dropped investigations into the naval base scandal.

 C3.
 Does the government operate with openness and transparency?
 1 / 4

-Government operations are generally opaque, and the government does not frequently release information about public expenditures, procurement processes, or officials’ assets.
+Government operations are generally opaque, and the government does not frequently release accurate information about public expenditures, procurement processes, or officials’ assets.
 Papua New Guinea does not have an access to information law.
+The veracity of spending and revenue figures issued by the government during 2018 was questioned by at least one outside economist.

 D1.
 Are there free and independent media?
 3 / 4

 Freedom of the press is generally respected.
 Local media provide independent coverage of the political opposition, as well as controversial issues such as alleged police abuse and official corruption.
-Politicians have been known to harass media professionals over negative stories.
-An NBC broadcaster was assaulted by police during student protests in 2016.
+Politicians have been known to harass media professionals over negative stories, and journalists can also face physical attacks in the course of their work.
+In February 2018, a group of men working for the governor of Morobe assaulted a newspaper reporter over his reporting.
+Four assailants were arrested and paid a small fine.
+A journalist was fired from a state-owned television station in November over his coverage of the government, but was reinstated under public pressure.

 Religious freedom is generally upheld.
-However, there have been reports of larger churches criticizing newer and smaller groups, as well as of anti-Muslim rhetoric that has accompanied the arrival of Muslim refugees.
+There have been reports of larger churches criticizing newer and smaller groups, and of anti-Muslim rhetoric that has accompanied the arrival of Muslim refugees, but no major infringements on religious liberty have been alleged in recent years.

 D3.
 Is there academic freedom, and is the educational system free from extensive political indoctrination?
 3 / 4